 Amish women are wives, mothers, homemakers and active members of their churches.
 They contribute to running households and making decisions for the home and family.
 Many Amish women branch out and work outside the home, creating their own businesses.
 It’s not unheard of for them to make and sell handcrafted items like quilts or to run restaurants, bakeries, or produce stands.
 Amish girls usually work until they get married.
 Many work in factories or furniture… Where the Women are in Amish WoodshopsRead More Where the Women are in Amish Woodshops

 In early January, I flew to Ohio with a team from DutchCrafters to take my first walk through an Amish woodshop.
 Why?
 Because to convey the quality and features that make DutchCrafters Amish Furniture stand out from all the other furniture out there requires a first-hand account.
-Amish woodworkers visit both our corporate offices and the DutchCrafters store regularly to share their new furniture designs, school us on their features and answer questions.
-But visiting… My First Walk Through an Amish WoodshopRead More My First Walk Through an Amish Woodshop
+Amish woodworkers visit both our corporate offices and the DutchCrafters store regularly to share their new solid wood furniture designs, school us on their features and answer questions.… My First Walk Through an Amish WoodshopRead More My First Walk Through an Amish Woodshop

 In early January, five of us flew to Ohio to visit some of our woodworkers in Amish country.
 Our group included product team manager Scott, sales team interim manager Alex, sales team assistant manager Kari-Jo, furniture specialist Reagan, and me.
 We went to further build on our commitment to offer only authentic products, as well as to learn and bring back our new knowledge and observations to our work and the rest of the team… Woodworking and Whoopie Pies: Highlights from Ohio Amish CountryRead More Woodworking and Whoopie Pies: Highlights from Ohio Amish Country